sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2000 - api-tutorial-async-1.md

-Use Sensible's asynchronous endpoints to extract data from PDFs that are greater than 4.5MB in size or that require over 30 seconds of processing time.
+Use Sensible's asynchronous endpoints to extract data from documents that are greater than 4.5MB in size or that require over 30 seconds of processing time.
 You have two options for asynchronous processing:

 - Provide your own URLs for your documents.

 - Use URLs provided by Sensible for your documents.

 This topic covers providing your own URLs.
 This is a good option if you host your documents at either publicly accessible or a pre-signed URLs.
-The URL must respond to GET requests with PDF bytes.
+The URL must respond to GET requests with document bytes.

 For either option, you can get the results as soon as they're ready by specifying a [webhook](doc:api-tutorial-webhook).